karthikathota/Cloud/Azure/Readme.md

 Azure Container Instances (ACI):- ACI is a service that lets you run containers without the need to manage virtual machines or Kubernetes clusters.
 Azure Kubernetes Service (AKS)::- AKS is Azure's fully managed Kubernetes service, offering simplified Kubernetes cluster management.

+### Azure Functions

+Function allows you to run small pieces of code in response to events occuring without worrying about managing the underlying infrastructure.
+You only pay for the compute resources you use while the function is executed and how many times the function is used.
+The pricing is very less compared to counterparts.
+These functions have many features:-
+1) Serverless :- You don't need to provision or manage servers.
+The cloud platform automatically scales resources up or down based on demand, and you're billed only for the time your function code runs.
+2) Scalability :- Azure Functions automatically scale out based on the number of incoming events.
+It can handle multiple simultaneous function executions without the need for manual intervention.
+3) Integrations with Azure Services:- Azure Functions integrates deeply with other Azure services like Azure Storage, Azure Cosmos DB, Azure Event Grid, Azure Logic Apps, and more.
+This allows seamless workflows and event-driven architectures.